Our Mission and Our Vision

 Our vision is to create a sense of wonder and appreciation for wildlife that can ignite a child’s lifelong passion for conservation.
-Our kids become true champions for wildlife and habitat.
+Our kids then become true champions for wildlife and habitat.

 Loti & Dale learned it is never too late at a ripe old age.
 Meeting in their 60s, they fell in love at first sight.
 So then, what did they do?
-Well, they g0t engaged in 8 days and looked at each other and asked, now what?
+Well, they got engaged in 8 days and looked at each other and asked, now what?